Chronigan/s_menu/README.md

 This creates a menu button on the left side of your panel with access to a few utilities.
 Right now this is more proof of concept than a full featured extension.

-What I have done so far is thanks to the poppy menu extension wich can be downloaded at https://extensions.gnome.org/extension/1279/poppy-menu/ and Just Perfections extension tutorials which can be found at https://gitlab.com/justperfection.channel and https://youtu.be/iMyR5lJf7dU
+What I have done so far is thanks to the poppy menu extension which can be downloaded at https://extensions.gnome.org/extension/1279/poppy-menu/ and Just Perfections extension tutorials which can be found at https://gitlab.com/justperfection.channel and https://youtu.be/iMyR5lJf7dU